FireEmblemUniverse/CCB_Round1/Readme.md

 - The movement arrow allows you to press A on allies and enemies
 - If there are too many enemies on screen, turn off HP bars in the options to fix lag

+## Known Issues:

+- Stone can sometimes crash the game when used on phantoms/Mark, resetting usually fixes this?
+- Rarely, hp update in animations is wrong e.g. attacks showing no damage but enemy is hurt afterwards.
+If this happens against a boss, their death quote will not play and it may not trigger the Defeat Boss condition.
+- Dancers can double if the enemy has Nihil - this will crash the game if animations are on.
+Hold L to turn them off if required.
+- Resetting the game mid attack can sometimes give a unit the galeforce effect
+- Some bosses have weird weapon ranks/personal skills
+- Chapter objectives in the status screen have not been edited
+-

 ## Skills learned on level up (by class):
 ```
     EphraimLord